Ramblurr/precis-unicode-dataset/README.md

 The DISALLOWED resolution is supported by two key factors:

 1. Expert precedent: FVS1-3 are DISALLOWED in IANA precis-tables-6.3.0, establishing that these mongolian variation selectors require special exceptions
-2. Practical usage considerations, as the [Unicode proposal for FVS4][fvs4] states it "would only be needed by pre-contemporary, historical texts," indicating this character is not intended for modern text input that would appear in PRECIS systems like usernames, identifiers, or passwords
+2. Practical usage considerations, as the [[Unicode proposal for FVS4]](#FVS4-PROPOSAL) states it "would only be needed by pre-contemporary, historical texts," indicating this character is not intended for modern text input that would appear in PRECIS systems like usernames, identifiers, or passwords

 **Open Questions**: